 Standard Dachshund Colors:

 Dachshunds can either be solid-colored or have a self-color, which is a two-tone combination color.
 Any colors that appear on a Dachshund outside of these main hues are not actually the dog’s color, but a pattern overlaid on their main color.
-There are 12 main Dachshund colors.
+There are 12 main Dachshund coat colors.

 1. Red Dachshund